alexanderkozlenko/chimera-ui-cm/README.md

 ### Important Features: Bindable Command

 - The component supports working with a synchronization context.
+- The component supports publishing events to an observer.
-- The component supports automatic state refresh based on properties update.
+- The component supports automatic state update based on an update of another object.

 ### Important Features: Event Broker